Megaoski/Audio_Manager-Spatial_Sound-Research/docs/readme.md

 <h1>AUDIO MANAGER & SPATIAL AUDIO RESEARCH</h1>

 Hi, i'm <a href="https://www.linkedin.com/in/oscar-larios-088270185/">Oscar Larios</a>, student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/ "Link to the Degree").
-This content is generated for the second year’s subject Project 2, under supervision of lecturer Ricard Pillosu.
+This content is generated for the second year’s subject Project 2, under supervision of lecturer <a href="https://www.linkedin.com/in/ricardpillosu/">Ricard Pillosu</a>

 <h2>A little bit of history</h2>